 Feeding small amounts throughout the day will keep your dog feeling full and satisfied, but if you prefer – just stick to feeding twice daily.

 How much food should a Cocker Spaniel eat?

-All dogs need and deserve a healthy and nutritious diet, and the Cocker Spaniel is no exception to the rule.
+All dogs need and deserve a healthy and nutritious diet and the Cocker Spaniel is no exception to this rule.
 A portion of high-quality dog food might cost a little more than the typical grocery store brands, but whatever additional money you end up spending is money you will be saving on veterinary costs.

-When switching from one dog food to another, always do it slowly and gradually.
-Add a small amount of the new food the first day, and then increase it little by little over the next few days to avoid an upset stomach.
+When switching from one dog food to another, always do so slowly and gradually.
+Add a small amount of the new food on the first day and then increase it little by little over the next few days to avoid an upset stomach.

-Two dogs were brought over to America on the Mayflower; and while one was a large and impressive looking Mastiff, the other was a Spaniel.
+Two dogs were brought over to America on the Mayflower.
+One was a large and impressive looking Mastiff and the other was a Spaniel.
 It is unclear what type of Spaniel it was, but it is possible that the first Cocker Spaniel (or one of its forefathers) came to the United States on this legendary ship.

 - Royal Canin Cocker Spaniel Adult dry dog food is designed to meet the...

 - Exclusive kibble shape helps Cocker Spaniels easily pick up and chew their...